-The monthly SAAR of housing starts for all areas in Canada fell 1.5 percent from a month earlier to 282,070 units in June 2021, still beating market expectations of 270,000 units, according to Canada Mortgage and Housing Corporation (CMHC).
-Urban starts decreased by 1.8 percent to 251,190 units, due to an 8.5 percent decline in single-detached urban starts.
-Meanwhile, multiple urban starts increased by a slight 0.6 percent.
-Rural starts were estimated at a seasonally adjusted annual rate of 30,880 units. source: Canada Mortgage And Housing Corporation
+Housing starts in Canada increased by 1.1 percent over a month earlier to 275,329 units in July of 2022, above market expectations of 262,100 units, according to the Canada Mortgage and Housing Corporation (CHMC).
+Urban starts decreased by 0.8 percent to 254,371 units, as single-detached urban starts fell 2.3 percent to 58,384 units and multi-unit urban starts went down 0.3 percent to 195,987 units.
+Rural starts were estimated at a seasonally adjusted annual rate of 20,958 units. source: Canada Mortgage And Housing Corporation

-Housing Starts in Canada is expected to be 250.00 Thousand units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Housing Starts in Canada to stand at 220.00 in 12 months time.
-In the long-term, the Canada Housing Starts is projected to trend around 220.00 Thousand units in 2022 and 200.00 Thousand units in 2023, according to our econometric models.
+Housing Starts in Canada is expected to be 245.00 Thousand units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Housing Starts is projected to trend around 200.00 Thousand units in 2023, according to our econometric models.